ivmai/bdwgc/docs/simple_example.md

 ### Threads

-If you do not need thread support, configure the collector with:
+If you do not need thread support, configure the collector with `--disable-threads` option.

-    --disable-threads

 Alternatively, if your target is a real old-fashioned uniprocessor (no "hyperthreading", etc.), you may just want to turn off parallel marking with